 Skip to main content

 Investigations are only as good as the context they can reach.
-Each source you connect gives investigations another angle on what’s happening — and findings grounded in several sources at once are far more reliable than guesses from one.
+Each source you connect gives investigations another angle on what’s happening, and findings grounded in several sources at once are far more reliable than guesses from one.
+The more independent evidence an investigation can find, the more conviction it can have in a finding rather than guess.
 Connect whatever you have; you don’t need everything to get value.
 All sources are configured from the Investigations settings in your dashboard.

 Sources